jimenezh/Kerberos-Protocol-Demo/README.md

 ## File Description

 * main.py
-  * Main file that emulates the protocal.
+  * Main file that simulates the Kerberos protocal.
 * user.py
   * Models the user and its functions used in the Kerberos protocal.
 * kerberos.py